prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - **Sample purity:** Suitable for downstream enrichment and fractionation
 - **Storage stability:** 1 year at -80°C without significant degradation

+### 3.1.2 Sample splitting and workflow assignment

+After TMT labeling and pooling, split the sample into two workflows:

+- **Aliquot A (5-10% of total):** Total proteome analysis (proceed to section 3.2)
+- **Aliquot B (90-95% of total):** Phospho-enrichment analysis (proceed to section 3.3)

+*Note: The small aliquot for total proteome can be taken either before phospho-enrichment (step 3.3.1, step 2) or from the non-bound fraction after phospho-enrichment.*

+## 3.2 Total Proteome Workflow

+### 3.2.1 Sample cleanup and fractionation for total proteome

+1. Take 5-10% of the pooled TMT-labeled peptides for total proteome analysis
+2. Subject sample to C18 solid-phase extraction (SPE) for cleanup if not already performed
+3. Proceed with high-pH offline fractionation following the protocol described in section 3.2.2
+4. Collect fewer fractions (12-24) compared to phospho-enrichment workflow to account for lower sample complexity

+### 3.2.2 High pH offline fractionation for total proteome

+Follow the general fractionation protocol with modifications for total proteome:

+1. For total proteome analysis, aim for 2-5 µg of peptide per fraction
+2. Generate 12-24 fractions (adjust FC.FractionRange accordingly)
+3. Follow steps 2-11 from section 3.1.3 with appropriate scaling

+### 3.2.3 LC-MS/MS analysis - Total proteome

+1. Peptides are separated on an Aurora Elite XT column using the 40SPD Evosep method, interfaced with the mass spectrometer through an EASY-spray source
+2. On MS1 level, peptide masses were detected at a resolution of 120,000, with an ion target of 3×10⁶, maximal injection time of 45 ms, and RF lens set to 40%
+3. MS2 spectra were recorded for the top 12 precursors with an intensity threshold of 10³, which were isolated at 0.7 Th and subjected to dynamic exclusion for 16 s.
+Normalized collision energy was set to 32% and spectra were recorded with a resolution of **30,000 with TMTpro on**, ion target of **1×10⁵** and a maximal injection time of **Auto**

+## 3.3 Phospho-enrichment Workflow

+### 3.3.1 High pH offline fractionation for phospho-enrichment

+This protocol describes the general flow of events for high-pH offline fractionation of peptides on the Thermo Vanquish Flex System, featuring automatic fraction collection and concatenation for subsequent phospho-peptide enrichment on the KingFisher Flex.

+1. For robust and sensitive performance of phosphoproteomics experiments, we typically aim for 10-25 µg of peptide per fraction.
+These amounts have been demonstrated to be effective for automated protocols on the KingFisher Flex ([10.1016/j.mcpro.2024.100754](https://doi.org/10.1016/j.mcpro.2024.100754), [10.1002/pmic.202100245](https://doi.org/10.1002/pmic.202100245)).
+We generate 36 fractions, corresponding to a total of approximately 180-540 µg of pooled peptide before fractionation
+2. Resuspend the peptides in 100 µL of high-pH buffer A, and sonicate for 5 min to ensure complete resuspension.
+Pellet insoluble material and only transfer supernatant into the HPLC vial
+3. Purge and equilibrate HPLC with high pH buffer A and 2.1% high pH buffer B)
+4. Connect XBridge peptide BEH column and adjust the flow rate to 0.75 mL/min, column compartment heater to 40 °C, and equilibrate the system until pressure and UV readings stabilize (see Note 4.7)
+5. Place the KingFisher deep-well plate in the fraction collector (FC) and check the 'Use Safe Needle Height' setting in Chromeleon FC General Settings
+6. Set up a sample queue in Chromeleon and add the custom variable specifying the fractionation starting position (needs to be specified in the Script editor)
+7. Always run QC without fractionation using BSA peptide standard and check the elution profile for proper peak separation before an actual sample
+8. For sample fractionation, adjust the FC.FractionRange in the Script editor to 36 and the MaxTubesPerFraction to 72, collecting each fraction for 60 seconds.
+The needle will start again at the first position after 36 fractions, i.e. concatenating fraction 37 into fraction 1, fraction 38 into fraction 2, etc. (see Note 4.8)
+9. Set up the flow gradient to run from 2.1% B to 42.1% B in 54 minutes, followed by 5 minutes at 95% B and another 10 minutes equilibrating back to 2.1% B
+10. After the run, equilibrate the column with 100% acetonitrile and then return the system to 20% methanol
+11. Remove the deep-well plate from the fraction collector, snap-freeze, and dry down the samples in a SpeedVac.
+Peptides can be stored at -80°C

+### 3.3.2 Phosphopeptide enrichment and Evotip loading

+1. Resuspend each fraction in 150 µL Ti-IMAC buffer I (see Note 4.10), sonicate for 10 min
+2. If total proteome measurements are required as well, take a small aliquot of either the input before phospho-peptide binding or the non-bound fraction after phospho-peptide binding
+3. Prepare an appropriate volume of Ti-IMAC HP beads (see Note 4.11) from 20% bead slurry, aiming for a peptide-to-bead ratio of 1:4
+4. Wash the beads with 200 µL Ti-IMAC buffer I, collecting the beads on a magnetic rack each time and discarding the wash buffer.
+Repeat for a total of three washes, then add beads to the microwell plate in a final volume of 150 µL per well
+5. Prepare three additional microwell plates, each with 150 µL of Ti-IMAC buffer I, II, and III
+6. Start enrichment protocol from the BindIT control software as described in Leutert et al. ([10.15252/msb.20199021](https://doi.org/10.15252/msb.20199021))
+7. Add 80 µL Ti-IMAC elution buffer to each well of a microwell plate and add the plate to the indicated KingFisher slot during the pause after the last wash step, and continue with the peptide elution
+8. Immediately after elution, neutralize peptides by adding 10 μL of neutralization buffer
+9. Follow the Evotip pure loading protocol for peptide binding to Evotips

-### 3.1.2 Optional antibody-based enrichment
+### 3.3.3 Optional antibody-based enrichment

 This protocol describes the targeted enrichment of peptides harboring specific kinase substrate motifs or phosphorylated tyrosines using PTMScan HS antibody beads from Cell Signaling Technology.
 Binding and wash buffers have been modified, and an additional second enrichment step using Fe-NTA spin columns is used to further increase phospho-peptide enrichment specificity (see Note 4.5).

-1. Resuspend one half of the pooled labeled peptides in 400 µL cold IP binding buffer, vortex, and incubate rotating at 4 °C for 5 min, check pH (should be neutral or slightly basic, not below pH 7\)
+1. Resuspend one half of the pooled labeled peptides in 400 µL cold IP binding buffer, vortex, and incubate rotating at 4°C for 5 min, check pH (should be neutral or slightly basic, not below pH 7)
-2. Spin down solution 5 min at 20'000 x g to clear the solution and pellet insoluble material
+2. Spin down solution 5 min at 20,000×g to clear the solution and pellet insoluble material
-3. Gently mix the antibody bead slurry to obtain a uniform bead suspension and transfer 10 µL of the antibody slurry (see Note 4.6) into an Eppendorf tube.
+3. Gently mix the antibody bead slurry to obtain a uniform bead suspension and transfer 10 µL of the antibody slurry (see Note 4.6) into an Eppendorf tube
 4. Wash the beads with 500 µL of cold IP binding buffer by inverting the tube to resuspend the beads in the buffer, and then remove the buffer by placing the tube on a magnetic rack.
 Repeat for a total of four washes
 5. Transfer the soluble peptide solution to the washed beads
-6. Incubate on an end-over-end shaker for 2 hours at 4 °C (see Note 4.7)
+6. Incubate on an end-over-end shaker for 2 hours at 4°C (see Note 4.7)
-7. Collect buffer solution by spinning at no more than 1000 x g for 4-5 seconds
+7. Collect buffer solution by spinning at no more than 1000×g for 4-5 seconds
-8. Collect beads on magnetic rack and transfer supernatant into a new tube (can be saved and stored at \-80°C)
+8. Collect beads on magnetic rack and transfer supernatant into a new tube (can be saved and stored at -80°C)
-9. Wash the beads with 400 µL of cold I**P binding buffer** by inverting the tube to resuspend the beads.
+9. Wash the beads with 400 µL of cold IP binding buffer by inverting the tube to resuspend the beads.
 Collect the beads on a magnetic rack and discard the buffer.
 Repeat for a total of two washes
-10. Wash the beads with 400 µL of cold **IP wash buffer** by inverting the tube to resuspend the beads.
+10. Wash the beads with 400 µL of cold IP wash buffer by inverting the tube to resuspend the beads.
 Collect the beads on a magnetic rack and discard the buffer.
 Repeat for a total of two washes
-11. Wash the beads with 400 µL **of cold water** by inverting the tube to resuspend the beads.
+11. Wash the beads with 400 µL of cold water by inverting the tube to resuspend the beads.
 Collect the beads on a magnetic rack and discard the water.
 Repeat for a total of two washes
 12. Add 50 µL High Select Fe-NTA binding buffer and incubate beads for 10 min at room temperature on a shaker or Thermomixer.
 Ensure beads stay in suspension but are not splashed to the sides of the tube
 13. Collect beads and transfer elution to High Select Fe-NTA spin column conditioned as per the manufacturer's instructions
 14. Repeat the elution step and combine with the first elution in the same spin column
 15. Follow the manufacturer's instructions for binding and washing routines
 16. Add 30 µL elution buffer and collect elution into a fresh Eppendorf tube.
 Repeat elution once into the same collection tube
-17. Dry peptides down to near-completeness, leaving \~5 \-10 µL of liquid in the tube if continuing with data acquisition immediately.
-Otherwise, dry and store peptides at \-80 °C.
+17. Dry peptides down to near-completeness, leaving ~5-10 µL of liquid in the tube if continuing with data acquisition immediately.
+Otherwise, dry and store peptides at -80°C
-18. Acidify with 40 µL buffer A, check pH (should be at or below pH 4, see section 3.1.4)
+18. Acidify with 40 µL buffer A, check pH (should be at or below pH 4, see section 3.4.4)

-### 3.1.3 High pH offline fractionation

-This protocol describes the general flow of events for high-pH offline fractionation of peptides on the Thermo Vanquish Flex System, featuring automatic fraction collection and concatenation for subsequent phospho-peptide enrichment on the KingFisher Flex.

-1. For robust and sensitive performance of phosphoproteomics experiments, we typically aim for 10-25 µg of peptide per fraction.
-These amounts have been demonstrated to be effective for automated protocols on the KingFisher Flex ([10.1016/j.mcpro.2024.100754](https://doi.org/10.1016/j.mcpro.2024.100754), [10.1002/pmic.202100245](https://doi.org/10.1002/pmic.202100245)).
-We generate 36 fractions, corresponding to a total of approximately 180-540 µg of pooled peptide before fractionation.
-2. Resuspend the peptides in 100 µL of high-pH buffer A, and sonicate for 5 min to ensure complete resuspension.
-Pellet insoluble material and only transfer supernatant into the HPLC vial
-3. Purge and equilibrate HPLC with high pH buffer A and 2.1% high pH buffer B)
-4. Connect XBridge peptide BEH column and adjust the flow rate to 0.75 mL/min, column compartment heater to 40 °C, and equilibrate the system until pressure and UV readings stabilize (see Note 4.7)
-5. Place the KingFisher deep-well plate in the fraction collector (FC) and check the 'Use Safe Needle Height' setting in Chromeleon FC General Settings.
-6. Set up a sample queue in Chromeleon and add the custom variable specifying the fractionation starting position (needs to be specified in the Script editor)
-7. Always run QC without fractionation using BSA peptide standard and check the elution profile for proper peak separation before an actual sample.
-8. For sample fractionation, adjust the FC.FractionRange in the Script editor to 36 and the MaxTubesPerFraction to 72, collecting each fraction for 60 seconds.
-The needle will start again at the first position after 36 fractions, i.e. concatenating fraction 37 into fraction 1, fraction 38 into fraction 2, etc. (see Note 4.8)
-9. Set up the flow gradient to run from 2.1% B to 42.1% B in 54 minutes, followed by 5 minutes at 95% B and another 10 minutes equilibrating back to 2.1% B.
-10. After the run, equilibrate the column with 100 % acetonitrile and then return the system to 20 % methanol.
-11. Remove the deep-well plate from the fraction collector, snap-freeze, and dry down the samples in a SpeedVac.
-Peptides can be stored at \-80°C

-### 3.1.4 Phosphopeptide enrichment and Evotip loading

-1. Resuspend each fraction in 150 µL Ti-IMAC buffer I (see Note 4.10), sonicate for 10 min.
-2. If total proteome measurements are required as well, take a small aliquot of either the input before phospho-peptide binding or the non-bound fraction after phospho-peptide binding
-3. Prepare an appropriate volume of Ti-IMAC HP beads (see Note 4.11) from 20 % bead slurry, aiming for a peptide-to-bead ratio of 1:4
-4. Wash the beads with 200 µL Ti-IMAC buffer I, collecting the beads on a magnetic rack each time and discarding the wash buffer.
-Repeat for a total of three washes, then add beads to the microwell plate in a final volume of 150 µL per well
-5. Prepare three additional microwell plates, each with 150 µL of Ti-IMAC buffer I, II, and III.
-6. Start enrichment protocol from the BindIT control software as described in Leutert et al. ([10.15252/msb.20199021](https://doi.org/10.15252/msb.20199021))
-7. Add 80 µL Ti-IMAC elution buffer to each well of a microwell plate and add the plate to the indicated KingFisher slot during the pause after the last wash step, and continue with the peptide elution
-8. Immediately after elution, neutralize peptides by adding 10 μL of neutralization buffer.
-9. Follow the Evotip pure loading protocol for peptide binding to Evotips

-## 3.2 LC-MS/MS analysis
+### 3.3.4 LC-MS/MS analysis - Phosphoproteome

-The following section describes the instrument settings for the commonly used Thermo Orbitrap Exploris 480 mass spectrometer.
-Other instrument platforms with sufficient mass resolving power in the reporter mass region can also be used, provided the appropriate settings are applied.

-1. Peptides are separated on an Aurora Elite XT column using the 40SPD Evosep method, interfaced with the mass spectrometer through an EASY-spray source.
+1. Peptides are separated on an Aurora Elite XT column using the 40SPD Evosep method, interfaced with the mass spectrometer through an EASY-spray source
-2. On MS1 level, peptide masses were detected at a resolution of 120'000, with an ion target of $3\times10^6$, maximal injection time of 45 ms, and RF lens set to 40 $\%$
+2. On MS1 level, peptide masses were detected at a resolution of 120,000, with an ion target of $3\times10^6$, maximal injection time of 45 ms, and RF lens set to 40%
 3. MS2 spectra were recorded for the top 12 precursors with an intensity threshold of $10^3$, which were isolated at 0.7 Th and subjected to dynamic exclusion for 16 s.
-Normalized collision energy was set to 32 $\%$ and spectra were recorded with a resolution of 45'000 (phosphopeptides) or 30'000 and TMTpro on (total proteome), ion target of $1\times10^5$ and a maximal injection time of 250 ms (phosphopeptides) or Auto (total proteome)
+Normalized collision energy was set to 32 $\%$ and spectra were recorded with a resolution of **45,000**, ion target of **$1\times10^5$** and a maximal injection time of **250 ms**

 ## 3.3 Mass Spectrometry Data Processing